BekajMelos/oms-sensemaking/docs/dev-guide/cookbook/inference_rule_example.md

   ```

-After adding this to `src/oms_sensemaking/inference/rules`, it would be added to the sensemaker in
+After adding this file to `src/oms_sensemaking/inference/rules`, the rule would be added to the sensemaker in
 `src/oms_sensemaking/inference/sensemakers/inference.py`:

   ```